-Mid-term: There will be one mid-term.
+Mid-term: There will be one in-class mid-term.
 It will contain short answer questions based on the readings and lectures.
+Will use the concept of mastery for grading and will provide instructions at the time of the exam.